 - Re-connect does not help

-#1 Updated by Andreas Kohlbecker 10 months ago
+#1 Updated by Andreas Kohlbecker over 1 year ago

 Ahh, now I understand the problem, it is the TaxonName.titleCache which is still protected.